-Lee Simone Traditional Painter in Yorkshire, explains in great detail about creating a colour wash paint effect on the walls of this en-suite bathroom.
+Lee Simone Traditional Painter in Yorkshire, explains in great detail about this Paint Effect on Walls in Harrogate.
+He created a colour wash paint effect on the walls of this en-suite bathroom.

-This was the 2nd stage of a recent project I did for some great clients of mine in Harrogate.
-The first part of the project was creating a cloudy effect on wardrobes of the master bedroom, which I wrote about in this Blog
+This Paint Effect on the Walls was the 2nd stage of a recent project I did in Harrogate for some great clients of mine.
+The first part of the project involved creating a cloudy effect on wardrobes of the master bedroom.
+I wrote about it in this Blog

-Over the years I have created a variety of different paint effects throughout the house – broken colour finishes in the master bedroom and kitchen, stripes in the dining room and a metallic pearlescent finish in the lounge, to name but a few.
+Over the years I have created a variety of different paint effects throughout their Harrogate property.
+There are broken colour finishes in the master bedroom and kitchen.
+I designed and painted stripes in the dining room and applied a metallic pearlescent finish in the lounge.
+That’s just a few of the paint effects.

-The master en-suite had originally been painted with a stippled effect over 16 years ago by Nicola Creasey, a fabulous decorative artist who I worked with for a year.
-She helped instill in me my love of all things decorative and painty.
+The master en-suite had a stippled effect that Nicola Creasey had applied 16 years ago.
+She is a fabulous decorative artist who I worked with for a year.
+Nicola helped instill in me my love of all things decorative and painty.

-The fact that the finish on the bathroom walls had lasted so long and was only now showing slight areas of wear and tear is a testament to the continued interest and high durability of paint effects, and how cost effective this kind of decorative solution can be!
+The finish on the bathroom walls had lasted so long and was only now showing slight areas of wear and tear.
+That is a testament to the continued interest and high durability of paint effects.
+Paint effects really can be a cost effective decorative solution!
 (We are starting to see a gradual rise in requests for non-block colour finishes!)

 Masking up & Base Coats –

 The first stage of the project was to mask off all areas.
-For this, and most of my other projects, I turn to 3M’s Edge Lock 2080EL tape (Reviews on the 3M site).
-I cannot rate this tape highly enough as it sticks brilliantly (even though it’s low tack), can be left on for 60 days without any problems and leaves a razor sharp edge.
+For this, and most of my other projects, I turn to 3M’s Edge Lock 2080EL tape.
+(I once had a review on the 3M site, such is my interest in that product).
+I cannot rate this tape highly enough as it sticks brilliantly (even though it’s low tack).
+Another benefit of using the 3M Edge Lock with this type of paint is that when it’s removed it doesn’t take half the paint off with it.
+You cannot say that about some other tapes, which really struggle with acrylic eggshell paints.
+It can be left on for 60 days without any problems and leaves a razor sharp edge.

-Once all masked off I applied three coats of Glidden Acrylic Eggshell using a Purdy White Dove 9″ Roller Sleeve.
+Once I had masked off everything, I applied three coats of Glidden Acrylic Eggshell using a Purdy White Dove 9″ Roller Sleeve.
 I’ve only recently discovered these and have to say I am very impressed with the even and flat finish they give.

-The colour I chose for the base was a light grey which I had colour matched to the lightest shade of the feature tiles.
-The benefit of choosing a coloured base coat for this type of project is that it is seen through the glazes and immediately adds richness and a further depth of colour.
+The colour I chose for the base was a light grey which my local merchant colour matched to the lightest shade of the feature tiles.
+There a couple of benefits to choosing a coloured base coat for this type of project.
+Firstly you can see it through the glazes and secondly it adds richness and a further depth of colour.

 Mixing the Glazes & Colours –

-Once the minor damage had been repaired and the base coat completed, it was time to mix up the glazes for the effect itself.
-I mixed the colours by hand, adding a variety of pigments and tubed oil paint colours to existing oil eggshell bases that I had in stock.
-I then mixed them with oil glaze and white spirit until I had a consistency akin to single cream – a ratio of roughly 30% paint, 60% glaze and 10% white spirit
+Once I had repaired the minor damage and completed the base coat, it was time to mix up the glazes for the effect itself.
+Firstly, I mixed the colours by hand.
+Next, I added a variety of pigments and tubed oil paint colours to existing oil eggshell bases.
+I then mixed them with oil glaze and white spirit until I had a consistency akin to single cream.
+You are looking at a ratio of roughly 30% paint, 60% glaze and 10% white spirit

-The colours I mixed were inspired by those found in the bathrooms feature tiles and as you can see from the picture, the colours mixed – the small blocks in the middle – were quite dark.
-When mixed with the oil glaze however, the colours become transparent, a lot less intense and ‘lighter’.
-The top three samples in the picture show the colours when mixed with the glaze, the bottom swatch shows the colour when all three glazes were mixed together.
+The colours I mixed were inspired by those found in the bathrooms feature tiles.
+As you can see from the picture, the colours mixed – the small blocks in the middle – were quite dark.
+When mixed with the oil glaze however, the colours become transparent.
+This means a lot less intense and ‘lighter’ look.
+The top three samples in the picture show the colours when mixed with the glaze.
+The bottom swatch shows the colour when all three glazes were mixed together.

-The colour wash effect itself is a two stage process and is essentially created by first applying each of the glazes separately, blending them out before blending the next colour into the one you have just applied.
+The colour wash effect itself is a two stage process.
+The first step, I apply each of the glazes separately.
+You then blend each one out before blending the next colour into the one you have just applied.

 It’s important to work methodically and in manageable sized areas, around 2 – 3′ square works well.
-The brushes I use are very soft 3″ and 4″ brushes which allowed me to blend the paint out easily and ensure there are no brush marks.
+The brushes I use are very soft 3″ and 4″ brushes.
+They allow me to blend the paint out easily and ensure there are no brush marks.
 The aim of the first layer of glaze is to create a cloudy effect that gently incorporates and blends each of the coloured glazes into one another.

-The second stage is a repeat of the first, using the same glazes and the same technique.
-There is no need to keep to the same ‘pattern’, as going over the lighter glazed areas with a mid tone glaze is fine and is actually what creates the depth and dimension of colour for this kind of finish.
+The second stage is a repeat of the first.
+I use the same glazes and the same technique.
+There is no need to keep to the same ‘pattern’, because going over the lighter glazed areas with a mid tone glaze is fine.
+That is actually what creates the depth and dimension of colour for this kind of finish.

 Sealing & Protecting –

 The final stage for this paint effects project was to protect the finish with a suitable varnish.
-Over the years I have tried various products and have found that Clearcoat by Dulux is up there with the best.
-It was used over the original effect some 16yrs ago and was still going strong despite the condensation and watery atmosphere being created by literally thousands of showers.
+Over the years I have tried various products.
+I have found that Clearcoat by Dulux is up there with the best.
+I used it over the original effect some 16yrs ago and was still going strong.
+It has resisted condensation and a watery atmosphere from literally thousands of showers.

 It’s a doddle to apply, dries beautifully evenly and comes in either Satin or Matt.
 For this project I used the Matt version as I really wanted the effect to ‘pop’.
 I applied two coats of the varnish using a combination of acrylic brush, mini foam roller and Purdy White Dove.

-Once dry I removed the tape, tidied up and hey presto, another fab paint effect and another extremely happy client 🙂
+Once dry I removed the tape, tidied up and hey presto.
+I think it is fair to say that this is another fab paint effect and another extremely happy client. 🙂

 Please share it on Twitter, Facebook, or print it out for reference.
 Thanks.

-3 comments to “Paint Effect – Colour wash Walls, Harrogate”
+3 comments to “Paint Effect on Walls in Harrogate”